brodeau/brodeau.github.io/nemo/TO_DO_NANUK1_OPA-OA3-SAS.md

 #### 1.3 NEMO opa.exe and sas.exe

-No it's getting trickier since we won't compile a single "nemo.exe" out of NEMO but one "nemo.exe" that we shall rename "opa.exe" and another "nemo.exe" that we shall rename "sas.exe".
+Now, it's getting trickier since we won't compile a single "nemo.exe" out of NEMO but one "nemo.exe" that we shall rename "opa.exe" and another "nemo.exe" that we shall rename "sas.exe".